 We are often told the simple truth is overwhelming.
-Most people ‘think’ they travel smart.
+Most ‘think’ they travel smart.
 Then, they take the Depart Smart Travel Safety Savvy quiz.
-Our users call it an ‘eye-opener’.
 Many experienced travelers don’t score more than three or four points.
 So, how did we get so smart?
 The school of hard knocks.
 For ten years, since Tyler Hill‘s preventable death on a student trip to Japan, our founders have been on the pain point side of the problem serving hundreds of families whose loved one died tragically during the trip of a lifetime.
-So they asked, “What do you know now that you did not know then that may have changed the outcome.
+So they asked, “What do you know now that you did not know then that may have changed the outcome?”.

 The culmination of ten years of travel safety advocacy is passionately transferred into Travel HEROES Safety Certification.
-We are dedicated to making sure everyone can identify and avoid risks, get help and home with an Action Plan.
+We are dedicated to making sure students and traveling youth can identify and avoid risks, get help and home with an Action Plan.

 Award winning Media Relations, Inc. extends publicity to help Depart Smart reach more than 50,000,000 major news impressions.
 As seen on ABC, CBS, NBC, FOX, the Saturday Evening Post, the Washington Post, USA Today, the Huffington Post, Inside Higher Education, and more.

 Depart Smart earns media attention as the trusted resource for travel and tourism safety.
 You can become a strategic sponsor and receive media mentions: “Depart Smart travel safety education brought to you by, “your brand name here.”